Emiliano-Agurcia/Practice-Chatbot/Info/Components.md

 - `tailwind-merge` — For safely merging Tailwind classes

 ### 2. shadcn/ui
 A collection of reusable components built on top of Radix UI and Tailwind CSS.
+(This is Radix UI but with styling, you can override it.)
 - **Website**: [shadcn/ui](https://ui.shadcn.com/)
 - **Documentation**: [shadcn/ui Docs](https://ui.shadcn.com/docs)